 I have never lived far from the sea and only feel truly home when I can taste the salt on my lips and feel the wind through my hair.
 The shore around Shetland is rich in beach treasure and I enjoy recreating found objects in silver and gold leaf.
 I love to recreate the feeling of wonder that beachcombing can often bring and especially love when some pieces of my jewellery are mistaken for actual driftwood or bird skulls!
+I run occasional classes in my Shedio so folk can recreate their own driftwood finds in precious metal.

 Photo Credits: Portrait of me by Tom Barr